The 5 Best Spring Vacation Spots in California

 It’s a wondrous time of year, when the holiday stress hasn’t quite set in yet and the post-summer routine starts to feel normal, allowing peaceful bliss to take hold.
 This sensation is complemented by the child-like curiosity and playfulness provoked by the trees changing colors and releasing their leaves.
-From jumping in piles of leaves to hunting down the best gourd at the pumpkin patch, there’s a sense of freedom that sparks as soon as the foliage starts to change.
+From jumping in piles of leaves to picnicking amongst the trees, there’s a sense of freedom that sparks as soon as the California foliage starts to change.
 And there’s no better way to feel the fresh fall freedom than by taking a leaf-peeping road trip across California.

-While there are likely several trees with autumnal hues lining your neighborhood and local parks, there are plenty of places throughout California to see standout fall foliage and embrace the season.
+While there are likely several trees with autumnal hues lining your neighborhood and local parks, there are plenty of places to see the iconic California fall foliage and embrace the season.
+Whether you want to embark on a road trip to the mountains, take a scenic Bay Area drive, or cruise through lush forests, these are the best places to see the Golden State’s autumn hues.

 Getting there: From the Bay Area, cruise along 680 until it turns into 580.
 Then, hop on the 5 to get to CA-120 West, which takes you directly to the park.
 The entire drive takes about 3.5 hours.

 Yosemite National Park is soaked in beauty year-round, yet it is often overlooked once the season of summer vacations and backpacking trips is over.
-This is a shame, because the park is home to some of the state’s best fall foliage and is at its prime during leaf-peeping season.
-Featuring everything from pink dogwood and yellow cottonwoods to orange-hued black oaks and golden bigleaf maples, Yosemite’s fall colors are unbeatable.
+This is a shame because the park is home to some of the state’s best fall foliage and is at its prime during leaf-peeping season.
+Featuring everything from pink dogwood and yellow cottonwoods to orange-hued black oaks and golden bigleaf maples, Yosemite’s fall foliage is unbeatable.

 Getting there: Take 50 East from Sacramento to South Lake Tahoe.
 The drive takes roughly two hours and winds along mountainsides, offering picture-perfect views of fall foliage along the way.

-Like Yosemite, Lake Tahoe is full of verdant forests, making it a highly photogenic landscape throughout the year.
+Like Yosemite, Lake Tahoe is full of verdant forests, making it a highly photogenic landscape throughout the year and one of the most epic vacay spots.
 But in the fall, green pines are interspersed with golden quaking aspens, pink dogwoods, yellow-hued bigleaf maples, and orangey black oaks, forming a hodgepodge of colors.

 Make your way ever-so-slightly south to Hope Valley to view the fall foliage as early as mid-September.
 The forests here are densely packed, making the brightly colored leaves appear like fireworks in the night sky.
 Or, immerse yourself in the region’s autumn celebration by hiking the Tahoe Rim Trail, where you’ll spend a week or more surrounded by nothing but beauty.
 Either way, a drive from Truckee to South Lake Tahoe is necessary in order to see fall foliage in all its glory.